4th Class Steam Time

 - Completion of each lab lesson assignments and quizzes as determined by the course instructors

-A minimum of a 4th Class Power Engineering Part A or Part B theory course from a recognized and ABSA approved school must be subitted at the time of registration.
-This must be emailed to energyconed@lakelandcollege.ca at the time of registration.
+- You're required to provide proof of completion of a 4th class power engineering Part A or Part B theory course from a recognized and ABSA approved school.
+Proof must be submitted at the time of registration by emailing energyconed@lakelandcollege.ca.

-If students have completed an earlier edition (i.e. 2.5 edition), confirmation provincial approval to write the Part A exam (i.e. ABSA) is required.
+- If you have completed an earlier edition (i.e. 2.5 edition), confirmation provincial approval to write the Part A exam (i.e. ABSA) is required.

-It is the responsibility of the student to ensure that they meet the certification requirements for the appropriate provincial safety authority.
+- It's your responsibility to ensure you meet the requirements of the appropriate provincial safety authority.

 Course length: 5 weeks